Vacanze a Ischia

 Vacanze a Ischia (also known as Holiday Island) is a 1957 Italian comedy film directed by Mario Camerini.

 Plot

-The lives of several people intersect as they go on vacation to enjoy a pleasant holiday on the island.
+The lives of several people intersect as they go on vacation to enjoy a pleasant holiday on the island of Ischia.
 A lawyer spends it in agitation due to thinking he caused the death of a youngster catching coins in the water by the boat.
-Then you have an engineer which is insulted by four youngsters making an atrocious prank, which makes him suspect that his wife has had a fling and she is with child that is not his.
-Then a group of young men chasing after the women for fun, but one of them falls in love with a nurse.
+Then you have an engineer who is insulted by four youngsters making an atrocious prank, which makes him suspect that his wife has had a fling and she is with child that is not his.
+Then the group chases after women for fun, but one of them falls in love with a nurse.
 There is a Frenchman who comes for a restoration of his marriage but realizes that his wife is being wooed by a young islander.